Cisco networking (CCNA) part 1

 - help you develop the practical skills needed to configure network devices such as routers and switches

-- provide you with an opportunity to go on and gain an industry-recognised qualification (CCENT/CCNA certification).
+- provide you with an opportunity to go on and gain an industry-recognised qualification (CCNA Routing and Switching certification).

 Those within the networking technician and engineering discipline consider Cisco certification professional recognition and personal accreditation.
-CCENT certification is an invaluable entry accreditation for the network engineering profession.
+CCNA certification is an invaluable entry accreditation for the network engineering profession.

 There are no formal entry requirements to study this module.